Russia protests to UEFA over Ukraine shirt with Crimea map

 “Football is a sport that should always be on the fringes of politics.
 From our point of view, by accepting such kits, UEFA has set a precedent,” a UFR source told the Meduza portal.

-The source added that in the next international tournaments it will be seen how other countries use his shirt to make political pronouncements.
+The source added that the next international tournaments will see how other countries use his shirt to make political statements.

-The UFR maintains that the kit that the Ukrainian footballers will wear during the European Championship is “politicized”, so it must be banned by UEFA, which prohibits “political statements”.
+The UFR maintains that the kit that the Ukrainian footballers will wear during the European Championship is “politicized” and must therefore be banned by UEFA, which prohibits “political statements”.

-In this regard, UEFA’s press office already responded on Monday in a statement that the highest continental football body approved all shirts, including the Ukrainian, in accordance with the regulations on official kits.
+In this regard, UEFA’s press office already responded on Monday in a statement that the highest continental football body approved all jerseys, including the Ukrainian, in accordance with the regulations on official kits.

 The jersey, which was presented on Sunday by the Ukrainian Football Association in a video with the coach, Andrei Shevchenko, and the players, provoked protests from Russia, which considers it a “political provocation”.